WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Barely anything new, A Crack in the Floor is a slasher.
 Period.

 With little to no blood to show and a pacing so tedious, A Crack in the Floor could have been an easily forgettable everyday teen horror that can be easily replaced with another of its kind.
-Type-cast teens and every slasher film cliché ticked off in the list, A Crack in the Floor lost me by the time these teenagers reached the cabin, which was nearly an hour mark by then with almost nothing happening.
+Type-cast teens and every slasher film cliché ticked off in the list, A Crack in the Floor lost me by the time these teenagers reach the cabin, which was nearly an hour by then with almost nothing happening.

 And yet, the sort-off looming and melancholic atmosphere of the film tied me into finishing it, even if I find the ending quite odd as it renders every development the story made so far utterly pointless.
 The film also looked fairly produced as you wouldn't ponder about its low-budget until you noticed the lack of any real plot.
 Plus I like the fact that we never really see what the killer looked like as an adult; not sure if it's meant to make him more intimidating but either-ways, least the guy is decent enough to keep himself silent and sort of well-dressed.
 (Dig the pioneer-timey clothing)